 Removing your data

-You can contact us using the details below to restrict the processing of your data including some processing we do under legitimate business interests.
+You can restrict the processing of your data including some processing we do under legitimate business interests.

 Transferring your data

 In some circumstances you can ask us to transfer your information to another organisation.

 You can object to the processing of your data in certain circumstances such as marketing.